elsehow/my-ip-kefir/README.md

 # my-ip-kefir

-get a kefir stream of your IP address.
+a kefir stream of your IP addresses

 ## example
 ```javascript